Article Snapshot

 “Blockchain Is Completely Anonymous”

-Most public networks are better described as pseudonymous.
+In addition, most public networks are better described as pseudonymous.

 In other words, transaction histories may be public even when real names do not appear directly.